cdwertmann/redmine_wiki_r_plugin/README.md

 	mkdir -p tmp/redmine_wiki_r_plugin
 	chmod 777 -R tmp/redmine_wiki_r_plugin

 to allow any user to write graph files there.
 If your rails server or apache is running as a user other than *nobody*, e.g. *www-data*, you need to allow that user to execute programs as user *nobody* using sudo.
-This is done by adding a line to */etc/sudoers* :
+This is done by adding a file */etc/sudoers.d/redmine_r* with the contents:

 	www-data ALL=(nobody) NOPASSWD: /usr/bin/xvfb-run

+The file should be owned by root with permissions 0440.

 Usage
 ----